-EN-2.3.1 All proposals for Appointed Experts require approval by an Executive Director or more senior official of the CBB.
-The appointment will be made in writing, and made directly with the experts concerned.
+EN-2.3.1 All proposals for investigators require approval by an Executive Director or more senior official of the CBB.
+The appointment will be made in writing, and made directly with the investigators concerned.
 A separate letter is sent to the licensee, notifying them of the appointment.
-At the CBB's discretion, a trilateral meeting may be held at any point, involving the CBB and representatives of the licensee and the Appointed Experts, to discuss any aspect of the investigation.
+At the CBB's discretion, a trilateral meeting may be held at any point, involving the CBB and representatives of the licensee and the investigators, to discuss any aspect of the investigation.